alexzanotti/metallica_website_milestone_project_1/TESTING.md

 ## Testing Procedure

-Testing has been split into several sections.
+Testing carried out in this project has been seperated into several types.

-The first section of testing has been completed around validating that the user stories are met by the website.
+The first type of testing completed is around validating that the user stories are met by the website.
+Against each user story, evidence has been provided to ensure that the user stories are validated.

-Manual testing is the next section of testing - this is split between Functionality/Usability testing, which ensures that the website functions correctly are is useable by the user.
-The second part of manual testing to responsiveness testing - this ensures that the responsive design of the website is working correctly.
+Manual testing is the next section of testing - this is split between Functionality/Usability testing, which ensures that the website functions correctly and is useable by the user.

+The second part of manual testing is responsiveness testing - this ensures that the responsive design of the website is working correctly.

-The next section of testing is automated testing - this looks at validating that the code itself is free from errors using.
+The next type of testing is automated testing - this looks at validating that the code itself is free from errors.

-Browser testing is the next section of testing - this ensures that the website functions in multiple browsers.
+Browser testing is the next type of testing - this ensures that the website functions in multiple browsers.

-Finally, a Lighthouse Report is produced for each page of the website.
+Finally, the last type of test is running a Lighthouse Report for each page of the website.

 ### User Story Testing